grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/02 API/03 ServiceDisruptor.md

 excerpt: 'xk6-disruptor: ServiceDisruptor class'
 ---

-The `ServiceDisruptor` class allows the injection of different types of faults in the pods that back a Kubernetes service.
+The `ServiceDisruptor` class can inject different types of faults into the pods that back a Kubernetes service.

 To construct a `ServiceDisruptor`, use the [ServiceDisruptor() constructor](/javascript-api/xk6-disruptor/api/servicedisruptor/constructor).